 We all experience a sense of confusion on Lost Sock Memorial Day, observed annually on May 9.
 Our growing collection of singles signals an inability to let go.
 We can’t go on walking around as if mismatches don’t matter.
-It’s a conundrum worth unraveling.
+It is a conundrum worth unraveling.

 Figuring out where they run off to is pointless and fun.
 Slip your mind around alien sock abductions.
 Picture washing machine monsters that crave socks.
-Contemplate the joy a liberated single finds in a fuzzy dimension we’ll never know.
+Contemplate the joy a liberated single finds in a fuzzy dimension we will never know.

 Figuring out what to do with those singles left behind is an exercise in creativity.
 Try these ideas on for size:

 - Turn spares into koozies for hot cups of coffee or very cold beers.

 - Thrill and confuse the dog with homemade sock monkeys.